sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax skills.md

 - [[01_General syntax skills#10 Metadata / Properties|10 Metadata / Properties]]
 - [[01_General syntax skills#11 Why organise like this?|11 Why organise like this?]]

+> [!note] Using this vault
+>  We have set it up so that all syntax is understandable and navigable.
+Usually Obsidian collapses syntax, but we have repeated things so you can see the markdown and code blocks and how they render next to each other.

 ---

 # 2 Headings!